kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 A **relation** is an unordered set that contains the relationship of attributes that represent entities.
 Since the relationships are unordered, the DBMS can store them in any way it wants, allowing for optimization.

-A **tuple** is a set of attribute values (also known as its **domain**) in the relation.
+A **tuple** in a relation is a set of attribute values (also known as its **domain**).
 Values are typically atomic/scalar but can also be lists or nested data structures.
-In addition, every attribute can be a specific value, NULL, meaning the attribute is undefined for a given tuple.
+In addition, every attribute can hold a specific value, NULL, meaning the attribute is undefined for a given tuple.

 A relation with n attributes is called an n-ary relation.
 Here is an example of a ternary relation with three tuples.